DennisNeumann97/frb_horndeski_forecast/README.md

     tar -xf modified_gravity_lambcdm_training_samples.tar.gz

 ### Training
 The $\texttt{cosmopower}$ training settings can be adjusted in the "pk_training_script.py" file.
+Simply run

+    python training/pk_training_script.py
-Simply run it to train the model on the data contained in "simulation/output_files/training/".
+to train the model on the data contained in "simulation/output_files/training/".
 Our pretrained models are stored in "training/trained_models"; feel free to use them.

 ### MCMC-sampling
 Run